Tag Archives: Sean Conaway

 Donate a Story to the Struggling Writers Association this Season

 Let’s face it: it’s going to be a crapper of a holiday season any way you slice it, but when the economic climate is stormy for the general population, it’s a goddamn tornado for fiction writers.
 A tornado that will never blow itself out, I guess—or maybe it should be a hurricane.
-A really big hurricane, or maybe strange isolated tornados attracted only to struggling writers.
-Metaphors like this keep struggling writers struggling, and they need your help, now more than ever.
+A really big hurricane, or maybe … Continue reading Donate a Story to the Struggling Writers Association this Season

 iWrite!